Foundations of Interpersonal Neurobiology (IPNB)

 Yes, all participants will be awarded CEUs for program completion.
 The Foundations of IPNB program awards a total of 125 CEU hours.

 Most of the program is delivered online, with classes on Tuesday evenings at 5:30 Pacific time.
-All courses are designed to be interactive and user friendly.
+All courses are designed to be interactive and user-friendly.
 The program will be taught using the “flipped classroom.”
 That means you will come prepared to each online class having reviewed the basic concepts of the session.
 Class time will be used to ensure understanding and to apply what you’ve learned in real-life scenarios.
-In this model, the instructor serves as the facilitator of learning and takes you beyond the advance reading or other assignment.
+In this model, the instructor serves as the facilitator of learning and takes you beyond the advanced reading or other assignments.

-Classes are live-streamed and students engage these live, interactive discussions each Tuesday at 5:30 PST.
+Classes are live-streamed and students engage in live, interactive discussions each Tuesday at 5:30 PST.
 Each live session is recorded for those who are not able to attend live and/or for participants to review topics taught.
 Better learning occurs in the live instructional time, so you are encouraged to make every effort to attend each class session.
-In between the live streamed classes, participants will engage in discussion boards with each other and the instructor.
+In between the live-streamed classes, participants will engage in discussion boards with each other and the instructor.

 I don’t have any qualifications specifically referencing Interpersonal Neurobiology (IPNB).
 Is the program suitable for me?